zzsure/computer-course-reading/High Performance MySQL.md

 ## MySQL's Storage Engines
 When you create a table named MyTable, MySQL stores the table definition in MyTable.frm.
 You can use the SHOW TABLE STATUS command to display information about tables.

+### The InnoDB Engine
+- You should use InnoDB for your tables unless you have a compelling need to use a different engine.

+#### InnoDB's history
+In 2008, the so-called InnoDB plugin was released for MySQL 5.1.
+This was the next generation of InnoDB created by Oracle, which at that time owned InnoDB but not MySQL.

+#### InnoDB overview
+InnoDB stores its data in a series of one or more data files that are collectively known as a tablespace.
+A tablespace is essentially a black box that InnoDB manages all by itself.